samanthamoss87/project-5/README.md

     <img src="readme-images/user-story.png" alt="index mock up">
 </div>

-- As a potential customer, I would like to see what relevant experiences the massage business can offer in my area.
+- As a shopper, I want to register on the website so that I can create an account and access my bookings.
-- I would like to see what types of therapy the massage business offers and specialises in.
+- As a shopper, I want to log in to the website so that I can access my profile and manage bookings
-- As a customer looking at optimising the business's profitability and Growth iI would like to see what type of massage therapies are offered throughout my business.
+- As a shopper, I want to recover my password so that I can reset it if I forget my credentials

-- While visiting a massage therapy website, I want to Navigate through their different types of  treatments seamlessly and have a direct link to contact them.
+- As a shopper, I want to book a treatment so that I can secure my appointment
-- I want to be able to contact the therapist with direct open-ended questions via a Contact us form.
+- As a shopper, I want to edit my booking so that I can update my treatment details if necessary
-- I want to be able to review the site and get the detail I need easily without reading huge amount of text.
+- As a shopper, I want to pay for my booking through the website so that I can complete my treatment reservation
-- As a user I want to be able to use the site wherever I am in on any type/form of device and encounter an easy  way to navigate, find the information easily and make bookings in a time efficient manor.
+- As a shopper, I want to delete my booking so that I can cancel any unwanted treatments

-- I would like book sessions from the website with different types of therapy, dates and times.
+- As a shopper, I want to view my user profile so that I can check my previous and future bookings

-- I would like to cancel any future scheduled appointments.
+- As a site owner, I want to add new treatments, edit and delete them so that I can add more treatments and modify them if needed